roman-milk/roman-milk.github.io/1974-a-summer-of-incestuous-love.md

  I obliged as I stroked my cock staring at the most beautiful woman in the whole world...my daughter.
 Soon my cum was shooting out like a cannon and covering her huge firm tits.

  "Mmmmmmmmm, Daddy," she moaned, as she watched me erupt.
-Report_Story #6